-North Carolina now has community transmission of COVID-19.
-Therefore, we are moving to a different phase of our response efforts and will be further increasing our population-based community mitigation strategies.
-The goal of mitigation is to decrease spread of the virus among our population - especially for those who are at highest risk of clinical severity, and our health care workers - so fewer people need medical care at the same time.
-In addition, we need to implement strategies to conserve supplies and capacity so our health care workers can care for people who need medical attention even during the peak of the outbreak.
+North Carolina is experiencing widespread community transmission of COVID-19.
+The State and local governments have implemented a variety of mitigation strategies to decrease spread of the virus among our population - especially for those who are at highest risk of clinical severity - so fewer people need medical care at the same time.
+In addition, strategies have been implemented to conserve supplies and capacity and critical infrastructure workforce, so our health care workers and first responders can care for people who need medical attention even during the peak of the outbreak.
+Community and individual-level control measures will continue to be reassessed and revised as the pandemic progresses.